yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 display_best_images(10)
 ```
 ![feature_10]({{ "/assets/feature_10.png" | absolute_url }})
 Looks like feature 10 is "image contains lots of stright thin lines".
-Remember the images dont have to look alike just share this single trait.
+These images dont have to look alike, they just share this single trait.
+Images that (in human eyes) are similar will share many of these traits and be close to one another in the embedding space.

 Nearest Neighbors Search with Annoy
 ======================
-After computing the embeddings for all images I use [Annoy](https://github.com/spotify/annoy) to build an index of all embeddings.
-Annoy is used to search embeddings similar (euclidean distance) to the query embedding in the index.
-It returns the approximate nearest neighbor but runs faster than comparing to all embeddings in the index.
+[Annoy](https://github.com/spotify/annoy) (Approximate Nearest Neighbors Oh Yeah) is a library to search for points in space that are close to a given query point.
+I build an Annoy index of all my images embeddings and then query the index with a user image embedding to get the approximate nearest images.

 Part II - Deploy Application
 ------
+Creating the model and index for image search is nice and interesting, but in order to use it in a real world application I will deply a service that accepts user images and returns a list of results.
+The images, model and index will all be stored in an s3 bucket.

 Create Index & Upload to S3
 ======